virgesmith/neworder/docs/apidoc.md

 ```

-Generates an array of unique values, even across multiple processes, that can be used to uniquely index multiple dataframes.
+Generates an array of n unique values, even across multiple processes, that can be used to unambiguously index multiple dataframes.
-Args:
-n: The number of required index values.
-Returns:
-The unique index values